 Your coach will be contacting you within a few weeks of the start of the season to introduce him or herself.
 Although email is a preferred method of communication for most of our coaches, make sure to get their current phone number when they call.
 If you’ve not heard from your coach toward the end of August, PLEASE BE PATIENT.
 He or she may be on vacation.
-However, if you do not get a phone call or email by August 31, you may contact your Division Rep.
+However, if you do not get a phone call or email by August 31, you may contact your Division Coordinator.

 Where can I get the AYSO Tax ID number?

-For yearbook sponsors, please click here to download the Acknowledgment of Contribution Form which includes the AYSO Tax ID number.
+For yearbook sponsors, please click here to download the Acknowledgment of Contribution Form, which includes the AYSO Tax ID number.